-Protea flowers are more commonly known as Sugarbushes where they are commonly grown in South Africa and Australia.
-Regardless of the name used for them, these flowers are unique with a bold scaled appearance and a wide variety of available colors.
-They have evolved an interesting set of symbolic meanings in the modern era, making them a great addition to any bouquet trying to send a specific message.
-Here we’ll take you through everything you need to know about Protea flower meaning and their rich symbolism, plus learn about their history and origins, and cultural significance around the world today.
+Protea flowers, also known as Sugarbushes, are commonly grown in South Africa and Australia.
+These flowers are unique, with a bold-scaled appearance and various available colors.
+They have evolved an exciting set of symbolic meanings in the modern era, making them a great addition to any floral arrangement.
+Here, we’ll take you through everything you need to know about Protea flower meaning and their rich symbolism, plus learn about their history origins, and cultural significance around the world today.

 Protea Flower Meaning – The Essentials

-As a plant that relies on fire to sprout its seeds, the Protea flower carries the symbolic meaning of strength, resilience, and the power to survive practically anything.
-They’re not delicate, but the bold-looking blooms send a message of beauty, encouragement, and power when added to any flower arrangement.
+As a plant that relies on fire to sprout its seeds, the protea flower carries the symbolic meaning of strength, resilience, and the power to survive practically anything.
+The bold-looking blooms are not delicate, but when added to any flower arrangement, they send a message of beauty, encouragement, and power.

 The name Protea was given to the genus by botanist Carl Linnaeus.
 It’s believed that he chose the name in honor of the Greek god Proteus.
 He was inspired by the many forms, leaf shapes, and colors that the genus included.